gretarmark/gretarmark.github.io/_posts/2023-12-20-CandC++-Functions1.md

 Although functions typically cannot access variables from other functions directly, call by reference allows the swap function to become part of the main function.
 This is distinct from 'pass by value' and 'pass by address,' where the swap function remains a separate entity.

 In practice, the machine code of the swap function is inserted directly into the main function, akin to a monolithic program.
 It's essential to note that call by reference is not always recommended, especially for heavy functions.
-It should be used judiciously, and other commonly used features, such as call by value and call by address, might be more suitable for certain scenarios
+It should be used judiciously, and other commonly used features, such as call by value and call by address, might be more suitable for certain scenarios.

+The output from code 3 below is as follows:

+* a1 = 15
+* b1 = 20
+* a2 = 20
+* b2 = 15

 ```{C++}
 // Pass by reference